Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Additional implementation details and numerical results

 \subsection{Real-world dataset: Abalone dataset}

 We conduct an experiment on the Abalone dataset \citep{Dua:2019}, which includes $4177$ groups of $8$ attributes (such as sex, length, diameter, etc.) of the abalone as well as its target variable which is the abalone's age.
 The age of each abalone is usually hard to determine so it is tempting to predict the age using the $8$ attributes from physical measurements.
 To adapt the dataset into a linear bandit problem, we first use the whole dataset to calculate the linear regression coefficient vector $\theta^* \in \mathbb R ^ 9$ and then form a set of arm vectors by the attributes of $400$ abalones with the largest true ages.
 Therefore, in this real-world dataset, it holds that $d=9$ and $K=400$.
 We assume that the additive random noise follows a Gaussian distribution $\mathcal{N}(0, 10^2)$.
-The experimental results of the $4$ different algorithms are shown in Figure~\ref{fig_dataset3}.
+The experimental results of the $5$ different algorithms\footnote{For large $d$ and $K$, the computation of the arm allocation rules in Peace and LinearExploration is intractable with a reasonable computing resource.
+See Appendix~\ref{appendix_exp2}.} are shown in Figure~\ref{fig_dataset3}.

 From Figure~\ref{fig_dataset3}, we see that OD-LinBAI outperforms the other competitors for all time horizons $T$.